LJPZebra/thesis_bg/readme.md

 #### Documentation

-FastTrack offers extensive documentation that covers the installation and utilization of the software.
+FastTrack offers extensive documentation that covers the installation and use of the software.
 Developer documentation with a documented API and a compilation guide is also available for users wanting to integrate FastTrack in their software or workflow.

 ###### User

 User documentation is available at
 <https://www.fasttrack.sh/UserManual/docs/intro.html>.
 This
-documentation is generated from the project, and users can contribute to it at https://github.com/bgallois/FastTrack/.
+documentation is generated from the project, and users can contribute to it at <https://github.com/FastTrackOrg/FastTrack>.
 It contains all the information needed to use the software and instructional videos to help the user get started with the software.